gmelsby/boat-api/documentation.md

 \newpage
 # Get All Loads
 ## GET /loads
 Gets a list of all loads.
-Response is paginated and returns at most 5 boats per page.
+Response is paginated and returns at most 5 loads per page.
+Loads are not a protected resource, so no authentication is required.

 ## Request
 ### Path Parameters